2025 Veritas Conference

 Transcendence in the Modern World

-The Providence College Humanities Program is pleased to invite abstract submissions for its 4th annual Veritas Conference.
+The Providence College Humanities Program invites you to its fourth annual Veritas Conference.
 Keynote speakers include James K.A.
-Smith (Calvin College), Gregory Pine, OP (Thomistic Institute), Jessica Hooten Wilson (Pepperdine University), Jennifer Frey (University of Tulsa), and Michael Hanby (John Paul II Institute).
+Smith (Calvin College), Gregory Pine, OP (Thomistic Institute), Jessica Hooten Wilson (Pepperdine University), and Michael Hanby (John Paul II Institute).

 Conference Registration